sherweb/ngx-materialize/README.md

 ## Installation

-The following commands will add Ng2-Materialize library to your `package.json` file along with it dependencies: Materialize CSS and jQuery.
+The following commands will add Ng2-Materialize library to your `package.json` file along with its dependencies: Materialize CSS and jQuery.

 ```
 npm install --save ng2-materialize